-The Trust Agreement provides that, unless provided by applicable law, no Unitholder shall be held to have any personal liability as such and no resort shall be had to the Unitholder's private property for satisfaction of any obligation or claim arising out of or in connection with any contract or obligation of the Fund, Proof or the Trustee or any obligation which a Unitholder would otherwise have to indemnify the Trustee for any personal liability incurred by the Trustee as such, but rather, only the Fund's assets are intended to be liable and subject to levy or execution for such satisfaction.
+The Trust Agreement provides that, unless otherwise provided by applicable law or the Offering Document, no Unitholder shall be held to have any personal liability as such and no resort shall be had to the Unitholder's private property for satisfaction of any obligation or claim arising out of or in connection with any contract or obligation of the Fund, Proof or the Trustee or any obligation which a Unitholder would otherwise have to indemnify the Trustee for any personal liability incurred by the Trustee as such, but rather, only the Fund's assets are intended to be liable and subject to levy or execution for such satisfaction.

-The Trust Agreement further states that if the Fund acquires any investments subject to existing contractual obligations, Proof shall endeavor to have such obligations modified to as to achieve disavowal of the any contractual liability of the Unitholders.
-Proof shall further cause the operations of the Fund to be conducted with the advice of counsel in such a way and in such jurisdictions as to avoid as far as possible, any material risk of liability on the Unitholders of reclaims against the Fund and shall, to the extent it determines to be possible and reasonable, including with cost of premiums, cause the Fund to carry insurance for the benefit of Unitholders in such amounts as it considers adequate to cover any such foreseeable non-contractual or non-excluded contractual liability.
+The Trust Agreement further states that if the Fund acquires any investments subject to existing contractual obligations, Proof shall endeavor to have any obligations modified so as to achieve disavowal of the contractual liability of the Unitholders.
+Proof shall further cause the operations of the Fund to be conducted, with the advice of counsel, in such a way and in such jurisdictions as to avoid as far as possible, any material risk of liability on the Unitholders of reclaims against the Fund and shall, to the extent it determines to be possible and reasonable, including the cost of premiums, cause the Fund to carry insurance for the benefit of the Unitholders and annuitants in such amounts as it considers adequate to cover any such foreseeable non-contractual or non-excluded contractual liability.